-Reused Animations – Case: Disney
+Reused Animations in Cartoons – Case: Disney

 We are all aware of great Disney classics and each of us has the favourite one, but can you believe they made them with reused animations?
 Just remember “Robin Hood (1973)”, “Snow White and the Seven Dwarfs (1937)”, “The Jungle Book (1967)” and so on… Simply – classics.

 According to Bright Side, the time needed to illustrate “Snow White and the Seven Dwarfs (1937)” was give or take 3 years.
 570 illustrators took 3 years to draw this evergreen.